Brennall/HFH-SRD/Chapter10.md

 14	     R

 ### Each NPC party will have a base level, which is the average for the party as a whole.
 When NPCs are encountered in a dungeon, their base level will be determined by the dungeon level they are encountered on, as shown on the Random Monsters by Level tables.
 When NPCs are encountered in a wilderness, their base level should be based on the maximum level of the nearest dungeon.
-When NPCs are encountered in a settlement, their base level is 7, less the settlement’s market class.
+When NPCs are encountered in a settlement, their base level is 7, less the settlement's market class.
 Once the base level of the party is determined, roll 1d6 on the NPC Level table to determine the level of each NPCs in the party.

 If desired, the Judge can replace one or more of the NPCs present with 2 NPCs of the same class but two levels lower.
 These characters would be henchmen of the higher level characters present in the NPC party.

 EXAMPLE: An NPC party of three characters with a base level of 9 is generated.
 It includes a 9th level fighter, a 9th level cleric, and an 8th level thief.
-The Judge decides to replace the 9th level cleric with two 7th level clerics, and decides these are the fighter’s henchmen.
+The Judge decides to replace the 9th level cleric with two 7th level clerics, and decides these are the fighter's henchmen.

 NPCs will carry mundane weapons, armor, and equipment appropriate to their class, level, and terrain.
 When in the wilderness, they will have a 10% chance of having mounts for each level of experience.
 NPCs will also carry treasure and magic items.
 Use the table to the right to determine the treasure carried by each NPC based on his level.
 However, do not roll against the Treasure Type for magic items.
 Instead, for each category of item (potion, sword, etc.) the NPC can use, there is a 5% chance per level of the NPC that he possesses a useful item of that category.

-EXAMPLE: To determine a 9th level NPC fighter’s treasure, the Judge rolls against Treasure Type J for coins, gems, and jewelry.
+EXAMPLE: To determine a 9th level NPC fighter's treasure, the Judge rolls against Treasure Type J for coins, gems, and jewelry.
 Instead of rolling on TT J for magic items, however, there is a flat 45% chance (5% per level) in each category of item that the NPC has a useful item.

 ### Additional Rules for Judges